Post

 Desktop View

-Select the .vbox-extpack file that we downloaded.
-Click on Open.
+Select the .vbox-extpack file we downloaded → Click Open → Click Install to confirm

 Desktop View

-Once the installation is complete click on the Hamburger icon on the right-side of Tools and select Welcome.
+Once installation is complete, click the hamburger icon on the right-side of Tools and select Welcome.

-From the General tab change the value of Default Machine Folder to change the default storage location of the VMs.
+2. Under the General tab, change the value of Default Machine Folder

 Desktop View